 - When you get to the terminal, you will pull into a line of cars, usually designated by signs or painting on the road that it’s the line for the ferry.

-- As the line progesses (and sometimes immediately, if there is no line) you will reach a tollbooth, where a worker will assess the size of your vehicle and the number of passengers, tell you the cost, and take your payment.
+- As the line moves (or immediately, if there is no line) you will reach a tollbooth.
+At the tollbooth, a worker will look at the size of your vehicle and the number of passengers, tell you the cost, and take your payment.

 - After payment, the ferry tollbooth worker may give you a number- this number corresponds to numbers painted on lanes in the area designated for cars waiting to board the ferry.
 If the tollbooth worker does not give you a number, follow the instructions of ferry workers directing traffic.